AlexNabokikh/windows-playbook/README.md

 - **Software**
   - Remove Bloatware (see default config for a complete list of Bloatware).
+  - Install software and packages selected by the user via Chocolatey.
-  - Install software and packages via Chocolatey selected by the user.
+  - Install software and packages selected by the user via WinGet.
 - **Windows apps & features**
   - Install and Enable Optional Windows Features chosen by the user.
   - Install and Enable the WSL2 distro selected by the user.